 The End-User Era

-Sales teams have historically employed a top-down approach, centered around the decisions of an executive rather than the person in the company who would actually be using a product.
+Sales teams have historically employed a top-down approach, centered around an executive's decisions rather than the person in the company who would be using a product.
 As the SaaS world has evolved, more and more companies have embraced a bottom-up approach.

 This has crystallized into what we today call "Product-Led Growth."